makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     to identify problems that cannot be detected by examining training/test accuracies, and
     to discriminate poorly trained models from well-trained models
-* determine α for a given layer by ﬁtting the ESD of that layer’s weight matrix to a truncated PL, using the commonly accepted Maximum Likelihood method
+* determine α for a given layer by fitting the ESD of that layer’s weight matrix to a truncated PL, using the commonly accepted Maximum Likelihood method
   * This method works very well for exponents between α ∈ (2, 4)
   * adequate, although imprecise, for smaller and especially larger α 18
-  * Operationally, α is determined by using the WeightWatcher tool 6 to ﬁt the histogram of eigenvalues, ρ(λ), to a truncated PL, ρ(λ) ~ λ α ; λ \in [λ min ; λ max] (13) where λ max is the largest eigenvalue of X = W T W, and where λ min is selected automatically to yield the best PL ﬁt (best in the sense of minimizing the K-S distance)
+  * Operationally, α is determined by using the WeightWatcher tool 6 to fit the histogram of eigenvalues, ρ(λ), to a truncated PL, ρ(λ) ~ λ α ; λ \in [λ min ; λ max] (13) where λ max is the largest eigenvalue of X = W T W, and where λ min is selected automatically to yield the best PL fit (best in the sense of minimizing the K-S distance)
-* Each of these quantities is deﬁned for a given layer W matrix.
+* Each of these quantities is defined for a given layer W matrix.
 See Fig. 1
 * To avoid confusion, let us clarify the relationship between α and α^
-  * We ﬁt the ESD of the correlation matrix X to a truncated PL, paramed by 2 values: the PL exponent α, and the maximum eigenvalue λ max
+  * We fit the ESD of the correlation matrix X to a truncated PL, paramed by 2 values: the PL exponent α, and the maximum eigenvalue λ max
   * The PL exponent α measures the amount of correlation in a layer weight mx W
     * valid for λ ≤ λ max, and it is scale-invariant, ie it does